-Topography information: Please note the following remark:

-The topography contained in the ExtPar data files is not identical to the topography data which is eventually used by the model.
-This is because at start-up, after reading the ExtPar data, the topography field is optionally filtered by a smoothing operator (n\iter\smooth\topo >0 in extpar\nml).
-Therefore, for post-processing purposes it is necessary to specify and use the topography height topography\c (GRIB2 short name HSURF) from the model output (cf. Section 7.1 and Appendix B).
-The same applies to the fields DEPTH\LK, FR\LAND, FR\LAKE, and ZO, which are unconditionally modified by ICON.
+Besides, please note the following remark: The topography contained in the ExtPar data files is in general not identical to the topography data which is used by the model.
+This is because at start-up, after reading the ExtPar data, the topography field is optionally filtered by a smoothing operator (n_iter_smooth_topo >0 in extpar_nml).
+Therefore, for post-processing purposes it is necessary to specify and use the topography height topography_c (GRIB2 short name HSURF) from the model output (cf. Section 7 and Appendix B).
+The same applies to the fields DEPTH_LK, FR_LAND, FR_LAKE, and ZO, which are unconditionally modified by ICON.

-2.4.2.
+2.4.3.
 Additional Information for Surface Tiles